-Nude photos and death threats: scandal topples Alaska mayor
+Nude photos and death threats: Scandal topples Alaska mayor

 Messages left with Berkowitz through his office and with station management were not returned to the AP.
 Berkowitz’s resignation is effective Oct.
 23.

 According to the city charter, Felix Rivera, chairman of the Anchorage Assembly, will serve as acting mayor until a special election is held if the assembly doesn’t choose to reorganize.
-If Rivera does become mayor, he will hold a trio of distinctions: the city’s first openly gay mayor, the first Latino and at age 31, likely the youngest.
-Birth information for one man who served in the 1930s was not available.
+If Rivera does become mayor, he will hold a trio of distinctions: the city’s first openly gay mayor, the first Latino and at age 31, the youngest.
+The next youngest would be James Delaney Sr., who was either 32 or 33 when he was elected in 1929.

 Berkowitz was elected to his second three-year term as mayor in 2018.
 The officially non-partisan position is limited to two terms.